formix/MegaCityOne/README.md

 Advise method is a way to play nice with the Judge.
 If he says no, then don't give your user the temptation to press on the button, otherwise...

-## "...Sentence: Death"
+## "...Your sentence: Death"

-In Metro-City One, citizens often becomes perps and will try to play a trick on you, sneak in and steal your property, kill somebody or click an unauthorized button from behind.
+In Metro-City One, citizens are often perps and will try to play a trick on you to sneak in and steal your property, kill somebody tou care for or click an unauthorized button from behind.
 This is why all Judge can be instructed to Enforce a law:

 ```c#
 judge.Enforce("CanWithdrawMoney");
 ```

-There is two outcome from now on: either you are in your good right and everything is fine... or your are a prep and you will receive a salve of exploding bullets in your freaking hacker face, thanks to that good old LawgiverException.
+There is two outcome from now on: either you are in your good right and everything is fine... or your are a perp and you will receive a salve of exploding bullets in your freaking hacker face, thanks to that good old LawgiverException.
 The said LawgiverException (a specialized SecurityException btw) containing your crime description and will kill your thread (unless caught somewhere else on the stack).

 You got what you deserved, bum.
 There is no iso chamber in my MegaCityOne implementation.
 Death sentences prevail.

+#